 Latest posts by Gale Ambassadors (see all)

 ‘This time next year, I’ll be healthier!’
 ‘I’m finally going to finish writing my novel!’
-‘2019 will be my year!’
 As the Christmas cheer fades, and the dull, guilty feelings of overeating, overspending and oversleeping start to set in, New Year’s resolutions such as these seem to make their appearance in every conversation we have.
 In those cold, quiet last days of December, our attention turns from the nostalgic traditions of Christmas to the promise of newness and change on New Year’s Eve.

 After all, ‘new year, new me,’ right?